RobotLocomotion/drake/tools/skylark/README.md

 **build_when_skipped**

-When a test is skipped based on `opt_in_condition`, we can still check that the code can *build* without actually running it.
+When a test is skipped based on `opt_in_condition` or `opt_out_conditions`, we can still check that the code can *build* without actually running it.
 When True (the default), skipped tests will still be compiled during `bazel test //...`.
 Setting to False means the code won't even be compiled when skipped, which is useful when skipping is due to build problems (e.g., missing headers) rather than runtime problems (e.g., too slow or false positives).

 **display**